Religious policy of Xi Jinping

-Legal Implementations and Regulations
+Implementation and regulations

 The Xi general secretaryship considers ideological security a component of national security, which has driven the implementation of numerous new laws and regulations to control religious activities in China.
-These measures seek to enshrine ‘Sinicisation’ as the dominant ideological pursuit for religious policy, and effectively render religious organisations as de facto subsidiaries of the state.
+These measures seek to enshrine 'sinicization' as the dominant ideological pursuit for religious policy, and effectively render religious organizations as de facto subsidiaries of the state.
+The campaign to Sinicize religion seeks to require religions (particularly those with foreign origins) to align teachings, customs, and morality with Chinese culture.

-The 2017 "Regulations on Religious Affairs" was the most significant government regulation regarding the management of religion in China since 2005.
-Issued by the State Administration for Religious Affairs (SARA), the regulations significantly limited the scope of religious activities by implementing various bureaucratic procedures for the establishment and running of religious organizations.
-These include an application process whereby the organisation must first gain approval from the provincial Bureau of Religious Affairs (BRA) before submitting its registration to the Bureau of Civil Affairs (BCA), effectively eliminating many small organisations which lack sufficient financial and administrative capacities.
-This has given patriotic religious groups an exclusive legal monopoly, thus driving many groups ‘underground’.
+The state has taken a more favorable view towards folk religion, which the PRC has at times past deemed superstition, encouraging the registration of temples and emphasizing their value as part of traditional Chinese culture.
+Previously, few temples were able to obtain registered legal status, often by registering as Buddhist or Daoist sites.
+Following policy changes in the Xi administration, folk religion temples can register as folk belief activities sites (minjian xinyang huodong changsuo).

+Publishing in 2026, academic Yanfei Sun writes that Xi's public comments demonstrate more goodwill towards Buddhism than other religions.
+The state seeks to promote what it describes as the "healthy development" of Buddhism and Daoism, on the view that such development will help revitalize traditional Chinese culture and enhance China's international image.
+Measures in this regard include banning profit-making activities by both religions, and seeking to prevent local governments and businesses from what the state describes as exploiting these religions for financial gain.
+These address what the state perceives as over commercialization of Buddhism and Daoism during the earlier post-Mao years.

-Article 3 of the revision expresses concerns about the ‘subversion’ of religion, aiming to “uphold the principles of protecting what is legal, prohibiting what is illegal, suppressing extremism, resisting infiltration, and combating crime”.
-The regulations seek to curb unauthorised activities like non-government-organized hajj, house churches, and online proselytizing.
-The drafters link “extremism” and “crime” to violence from independence movements in Xinjiang and Tibet, whilst “Infiltration” encompasses foreign missionary efforts perceived as attempts to “Westernise” and “divide” China, and restricts citizens’ involvement in religious activities overseas, a heretofore unprecedented measure.
+Article 3 of the revision expresses concerns about the "subversion" of religion, aiming to "uphold the principles of protecting what is legal, prohibiting what is illegal, suppressing extremism, resisting infiltration, and combating crime".
+The regulations seek to curb unauthorized activities like non-government-organized hajj, house churches, and online proselytizing.
+The drafters link "extremism" and "crime" to violence from independence movements in Xinjiang and Tibet, whilst "Infiltration" encompasses foreign missionary efforts perceived as attempts to "Westernize" and "divide" China, and restricts citizens’ involvement in religious activities overseas, a heretofore unprecedented measure.

-In 2021, SARA devised the “Administrative Measures for Religious Clergy” (Order No. 15), which came into effect on May 1, 2021.
-The measures call for religious clergy to "love the motherland", "support the leadership of the Chinese Communist Party" and "adhere to the direction of the organisation of religion in China."
+In 2021, SARA issued the "Administrative Measures for Religious Clergy" (Order No. 15), which came into effect on May 1, 2021.
+The measures call for religious clergy to "love the motherland", "support the leadership of the Chinese Communist Party" and "adhere to the direction of the organization of religion in China."
 (Article 3).
-Religious clergy are expected to cultivate Sinicisation through their sermons (Art.
+Religious clergy are expected to cultivate sinicization through their sermons (Art.
 7).
-Chapter 5 establishes a database maintained by local religious affairs departments to track clergy ‘awards’ and ‘punishments’ (Art.
+Chapter 5 establishes a database maintained by local religious affairs departments to track clergy "awards" and "punishments" (Art.
 33), and Article 35 mandates training programs to enhance political education, which would be supported by this system (Art.
 37).

-In 2021 SARA devised the ‘Measures on the Administration of Religious Schools’, which placed an emphasis on Sinicisation through resistance to foreign influence.
+In 2021, SARA issued the ‘Measures on the Administration of Religious Schools’, which emphasized Sinicization through resistance to foreign influence.
 Article 22 requires that religious schools implement education on ‘Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era’.